 Looks and feels like a bigger city than the population

 Tuesday, July 22, 2014

-Visiting Rochester and the Mayo Clinic, and it becomes obvious that the Mayo Clinic is a huge and almost immeasurable part of the community.
-I do mean this in a good way.
-In the same way Disney World transformed the Orlando area from a swamp in the 1970's to a vacation tourist destination today, the Mayo Clinic is transforming Rochester into a world class Medical Destination.
+Visiting Rochester and the Mayo Clinic you realize what a huge part of the community the Mayo is, and I mean this in a good way.
+The same way Disney World transformed the Orlando area from a swamp in the 1970's to a vacation tourist destination today, the Mayo Clinic is transforming Rochester into a world class Medical Destination.

 Friday, July 4, 2014

 I have to take my own advice.
 For years I have worked with student nurses and the one question they ask more than anything else is not about patient care, it is about jobs after graduation.
 My advice to new grad RN's has always been to be flexible, and go anywhere to get experience.
 As a new RN I moved 1500 miles to get my first job, and afterwards with that experience on my resume jobs came easy.
 True some people can't move because of family, but others won't move because they are afraid to leave the security of their community.
 The economy changed things and over the last 5-years it became tougher for new RNs to find work, and even more so in areas like San Francisco and Boston where nurse are paid extremely well.
 My advice is even more relevant now and I still tell student nurses to leave home and go spread their wings to get some experience.
 Besides traveling to another city for a job interview is exciting and it also shows them you are committed.
 Then after a year or two, when you think you know what you are doing, you can go ahead and apply to work closer to home.
 Moving away is what 99% of medical students have to do for their residency experience.